 Immigration can be unpredictable, but here are some common questions they often ask tourists:

+Who are you traveling with?
+How many days are you staying in the destination country?
 Where are you staying?
 Can I see your accommodation booking confirmation?
+Do you have a return ticket?

 If they ask about your return ticket, be ready to show it.
 Depending on the situation, they might ask additional questions.
 Once you clear immigration, you’ll go through the final X-ray.
 Here, they’ll check not only for prohibited items but also for things that aren’t allowed on the aircraft or in the cabin.